Draft Service · 20 min read

 Documentation and Quality Culture

 Quality culture means tasting beer, taking guest complaints seriously, and removing suspect beer from sale while the cause is investigated.
-Line cleaning is one of the clearest places where service practice directly protects exam-relevant beer quality.
+Line cleaning is one of the clearest places where service practice directly protects beer quality.

 A draft program should document cleaning dates, chemicals, concentrations, contact time, staff or vendor, repairs, and observed issues.
 Documentation helps prove schedule discipline and makes recurring faults easier to diagnose.